 Making a culturally tone-deaf decision can significantly backfire in terms of PR.
 For example, Liberty Media faced immense backlash when they signed ARAMCO as sponsors of Formula 1.
-This was mainly due to Saudi Arabia’s terrible track record when it comes to human rights.
-As a company that considered equality to be its core value, fans were disappointed in the decision.
+This was mainly due to Saudi Arabia’s human rights record.
+As a company that considers equality as a core value, fans were disappointed in the decision.

 Expanding to a new country or region is a costly endeavor.
 As such, it is essential to make sure that your company can afford the upfront and fixed costs before entering the global marketplace.

-It is a good idea to form best and worst-case projections of costs with an experienced consultant.
-They could help you determine if you went ahead with the expansion or not.
+It is a good idea to form best and worst-case projections of costs with an experienced consultant to help you consider if you want to commit to expansion.

 Managing in the Global Marketplace

-By now, you should be aware of the pros and cons of the global marketplace.
+By now, you should be more knowledgeable about the advantages and disadvantages of the global marketplace.
 Keeping them in mind, it is possible to establish a list of best practices for global marketplace management.

 Of course, each company is unique.
 The decisions that you make will depend on your company’s unique position at the time.
 However, here are a few points to keep in mind:

-· Global marketing is hugely different from local marketing.
-It is important to keep a consistent general message across markets.
-Just make sure to adjust it slightly per the local customs and culture.
+· Global marketing is vastly different from local marketing.
+It is important to keep a consistent general message across the markets.
+However, adjust it slightly per the local customs, traditions, and culture.

 · When expanding to another country, it is best to hire natives.
-They will understand the local business landscape much better than you.
-Therefore, they will be able to provide valuable insights.
-Insights that will prevent you from making mistakes.
+They will understand the local business landscape much better and will be able to provide valuable insights.
+These insights will prevent you from making mistakes.

 · Staying on top of data is key.
-While you can find many economic data online for free, paid insights about the countries you operate in can be beneficial.
+While you can find many economic data online for free, paid insights about the countries you operate in are very beneficial.
 They can help you decide whether you should invest more, pivot your focus, or even completely divest out of the market.

 · Make sure you have a cohesive strategy.
 The strategy for each region you operate in will be very different.
 However, it should all merge into one long-term strategy that allows you to pursue sustainable growth.

 · Find an experienced partner that allows you to outsource administrative activities.
 Competing in the global marketplace is extremely difficult.
 It is best to find a partner that specializes in global expansion.
 A partner that can take care of all the administrative work on the backend would be ideal.
-This way, you can focus on the important stuff.
+This way, you can focus on other important work.

 Conclusion: The Right Partnership Can Drive Global Expansion

-We just went through the definition of the global marketplace, its pros and cons, and how to manage a globally expanding company correctly.
-After all this, it should be obvious that finding a company specializing in entering the global markets is the best way to take your business abroad.
+We discussed the definition of the global marketplace, the pros and cons, and how to manage a globally expanding company correctly.
+After this, it should be clear that finding a company specializing in entering the global markets is the best strategy to take your business abroad.

 Xinergy Global has extensive experience operating in the global marketplace.
-We can help make sure that your business achieves global expansion in a hassle-free manner.
+We can help ensure that your business achieves global expansion in a hassle-free manner.
 We offer services such as:

 · Market entry strategies